bitwarden/adr/README.md

 ## ADRs

 The table contains all current ADRs, and includes tags to simplify locating topics.
-Please ensure each ADR contains at least which projects they apply to (_clients_, _mobile_ and/or _server_).

 | ID  | Title                                                                                        | Status      | Tags    |
 | --- | -------------------------------------------------------------------------------------------- | ----------- | ------- |